vijaymanothra/hello-world/README.md

 # hello-world
-This is my first project.
+Hello people, this is my first project.